KurtWink/Simba_Basic/README.md

 def stdAdjustPortionList(jObj, val, portion):
     '''
-    :param jObj: The jQuery list that will be edited.
+    :param jObj: The JSON list that will be edited.
     :param val: A real number by which the standard deviation will be adjusted by.
     :param portion: Percentage of data to be edited at random
-    :return: The edited jQuery list to pass into the next phase.
+    :return: The edited JSON list to pass into the next phase.
     '''

     std = numpy.std(jObj)